Bake to the roots

 • 7

-Highlight and tricky part of the hi-hat cupcakes is the topping and glaze.
+The highlight and tricky part of the hi-hat cupcakes is the topping and glaze.
 Don’t worry.
 You can do that!
 You just need some patience.
-Most of the work will be done by machines – welcome to the 21. century ;) You can also let your friend or a loved one do the whipping.
+Most of the work will be done by machines – welcome to the 21st century.
+You can also let your friend or a loved one do the whipping.
 Whoever needs some more muscles… but that is not the challenging part.
 It is actually the chocolate glaze…

 Carrot Cake Cheesecake | Bake to the roots